-- There are global challenges securing personal protective equipment that's masks, gowns and diagnostic tests. - Urgent work is underway with provinces and territories to bulk order supplies and get them where they are needed. - Canadians can be assured that Canada is working non-stop on all fronts to provide essential supplies.
+- There are global challenges securing personal protective equipment that's masks, gowns and diagnostic tests. - Urgent work is underway with provinces and territories to bulk order supplies and get them where they are needed. - We are pulling out all the stops from bulk ordering to expediting delivery. - We have issued an industry-wide call out so that we are in constant touch with suppliers on Canada's requirements. - Canadians can be assured that Canada is working non-stop on all fronts to provide essential supplies. - As an emergency public health measure, Canada is expediting access to medical devices. - Canada needs 7 million masks immediately and we have commitments from suppliers to meet most of that requirement. - Canada has secured near-term supply of swabs for the next week and are taking steps to secure a very significant supply for all provinces and territories.